jeffomatic/deep/README.md

 This library contains utilities for manipulating deeply-nested data structures.
 These functions only perform recursive traversal of arrays and "plain" objects, that is, those objects that were created using object literals (`{}`) or `new Object`.

-## Contributing

-This module is written in Coffeescript, but distributed in JavaScript.
-To contribute, please modify the Coffeescript source and run `make js` to generate JavaScript files.

 ## Function reference

 ### isPlainObject(object)